Can Large Language Models Predict the Outcome of Judicial Decisions?: Discussion

 \section{Discussion}

-This section examines the performance of LLM configurations in LJP, focusing on the effects of prompt engineering, fine-tuning, and in-context learning.
+This section examines the performance of LLM configurations in LJP, focusing on the effects of instruction generalization, fine-tuning, and in-context learning.
 We analyze model behaviors, highlight strengths and limitations, and discuss trade-offs in adapting LLMs for this specialized task.